 April 01, 2016 — Austin

-The most popular Texas home remodeling projects in 2015 were those that increased a home’s sustainability, according to the Texas Remodel Valuation Report released today by the Texas Association of REALTORS®.
+The most popular Texas home remodeling projects in 2015 were those that increased a home’s sustainability, according to the Texas Remodel Valuation Report released today by the Texas REALTORS®.
 The report analyzes the project recoup costs in 2015 for 30 different remodeling projects nationwide, in the West South Central U.S., and in Austin, Dallas, El Paso, Houston, McAllen, and San Antonio.

-Leslie Rouda Smith, chairman of the Texas Association of REALTORS®, commented, “A growing number of Texas homebuyers are opting to purchase lower-priced homes that can be remodeled to suit their exact needs or make the home more energy efficient.
+Leslie Rouda Smith, chairman of the Texas REALTORS®, commented, “A growing number of Texas homebuyers are opting to purchase lower-priced homes that can be remodeled to suit their exact needs or make the home more energy efficient.
 More and more Texas homesellers, too, are seeing the value in investing in a few strategically chosen projects before listing to sell their home faster and potentially at a higher price.”

 The top home remodeling projects in 2015 were those that increased the functionality and sustainability of homes, by improving a home’s curb appeal or energy efficiency.
 Fiberglass attic insulation ranked among the top five projects in most Texas markets, recouping up to 163.4% of project costs.
 Manufactured stone veneer projects were also popular across Texas, recouping up to 157.9% of project costs.